• Skip to primary navigation

 Instructions

-• Preheat oven to 375˚F. Lightly grease a 9”x 9” pan with vegetable shortening.
+• Preheat oven to 350˚F. Lightly grease a 9”x 13” pan with nonstick spray, then line with parchment paper.

-• In a medium mixing bowl, whisk together flour, baking soda, salt, and cinnamon.
+• In a medium mixing bowl, whisk together flour, oats, baking powder, salt, and cinnamon.

 • In the bowl of an electric mixer, cream together shortening, sugar, eggs and egg yolk, water, and vanilla.

-• Slowly add in flour mixture until combined.
+• Slowly mix in the flour mixture until combined.

-• Add the melted butterscotch to the batter and stir to combine.
+• Add the butterscotch chips and stir to distribute throughout the batter.

 • Spread the batter into the prepared pan, then sprinkle with chopped oatmeal cookies.
 Using the palm of your hand, gently press the cookie bits into the batter.

 • Bake for 20-25 minutes.
-The top will be set firmly and a toothpick can be used to check for doneness.
+The top will be pale but set firmly.
+A toothpick can be used to check for doneness.

-• Cool completely on a wire rack before cutting into bars.
+• Cool completely on a wire rack before removing from the pan and cutting into bars.

 Notes